 This research now published in the prestigious Medical Journal of Australia, found that veterans with a diagnosis of PTSD displayed long-term poor health outcomes including heart disease, gastric complaints and sleep disorders.

-Since 2013 RSL (Queensland Branch) has committed $6.75 million to the Gallipoli Medical Research Foundation to support research into reducing the prevalence and severity of mental health issues, and assist with the transition to civilian life for ADF personnel.
+Since 2013, RSL Queensland has committed $6.75 million to support our research in to reducing the prevalence and severity of mental health issues, and assist with the transition to civilian life for ADF personnel.
 Read more about this

 Current projectsView all projects